-Calamities, Common Interests, Shared Identity: What Shapes Altruism and Reciprocity?
+Calamities, Common Interests, Shared Identity: What Shapes Social Cohesion in Europe?

-Cevat Giray Aksoy, Antonio Cabrales, Mathias Dolls, Ruben Durante, Lisa Windsteiger: "Calamities, Common Interests, Shared Identity: What Shapes Altruism and Reciprocity?", EconPol Working Paper 64, May 2021
+Cevat Giray Aksoy, Antonio Cabrales, Mathias Dolls, Ruben Durante, Lisa Windsteiger: "Calamities, Common Interests, Shared Identity: What Shapes Social Cohesion in Europe?", EconPol Working Paper 64, May 2021